Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

 \subsection{Main results and contributions}

-Let us give precise definitions of the problems we study.
-We let $G = (\mX, \mW)$ be a connected graph with vertices $\mX$ are the vertices and edge weights $\mW = \{ w_{xy} \}_{x, y \in \mX}$.
+Before summarizing the main contributions of our paper, let us give precise definitions of the problems we study.
+We let $G = (\mX, \mW)$ be a connected graph with vertices $\mX$ and edge weights $\mW = \{ w_{xy} \}_{x, y \in \mX}$.
 The subset of labeled vertices is denoted $\mO\subset \mX$, and the label function is $g:\mO\to \R$.
 We denote the number of data points in $\mO$ by $m$, and the number of data points in $\mX$ by $n$.
 The $\ell_p$-based Laplacian regularized learning problem \cite{el2016asymptotic} is given by

 where we extend the definition of $J_p$ to be

 where $f$ is a source function.
 The unique minimizer $u : \mX \ra \R$ of \eqref{eq:plap_optimality} satisfies the optimality conditions